salesforcecli/plugin-auth/messages/web.login.md

 # flags.scopes.summary

 Authentication (OAuth) scopes to request.
-Specify the short name of the scope and separate multiple scopes with spaces, such as "refresh_token web".
+Use the scope's short name; specify multiple scopes using just one flag instance and separated by spaces: --scopes "sfap_api chatbot_api".

 # linkedClientApp